 A contested divorce, in contrast, is a divorce in which the spouses do not agree to the terms.
 This can be in just one of the areas listed above or multiple areas affecting many facets of the divorce.

-A contested divorce usually requires mediation, arbitration, or may even go to court.
+A contested divorce may go to mediation or to court.
 Here’s an explanation of those below:

 - Mediation: The spouses invite a neutral third-party mediator to a meeting regarding the divorce.
-This mediator is typically trained in performing these duties and helps facilitate discussions that result in a mutually beneficial outcome.
+This mediator is typically trained in performing these duties and helps facilitate discussions to resolve your case.

-- Divorce Trial: Finally, if the above strategies do not work for an uncontested divorce, spouses could choose to take their case to court.
-A judge would then evaluate their case and make a decision that serves both parties.
+- Divorce Trial: Spouses could choose to take their case to court.
+A judge would then evaluate their case and make a decision.

 Differences Between Uncontested and Contested Divorce